+When she was fifteen, Zapata discovered her in a Mexican pageant play in Puerto Escondido.
 Serena was beautiful in a different sort of way from Veronica.
 Curvaceous hips of a mother-to-be that would bear three children without the aid of a C-Section.
 Large breasts that proclaimed her nurturing personality.
-Beautiful skin with natural full black eyebrows that shyly looked back at him as he discoursed about various subjects that he had only a smattering of knowledge about.
-He was impressive if you weren't versed in the topics of which he expounded.
-He was an Idiot if you had a working knowledge of those topics.

-Serena was fifteen and she was impressed.
-She didn't let his wealth interfere with the incipient relationship and EZ quickly purchased a casa along the playas for her family and kept the house well-guarded.
+He immediately purchased a casa along the playas for her family and kept the house well-guarded.
 He was twenty-seven at the time with a family in Guatemala.